-- Disconnect all cables running from your old dynamo to the regulator and the ignition coil and remove them.
-That is:
+- Disconnect the cables from your old generator, regulator and ignition coil.
+There you normally have:

-- the DF wire (normally green/blue)
+- DF (green/blue)

-- the D+ wire (normally green/red)
+- D+ (green/red)

-- the ignition coil wire (normally green)
+- a green wire to the ignition coil

-- the ground wire (normally brown)
+- a brown ground wire

-- Remove the dynamo, the regulator and the ignition coil.
+- Then remove the generator with the armature, the regulator and the ignition coil.